-Explain transgender basics - we're all the same, but different
+Teach diversity at home - we're all the same, but different

 Here are some words you could use to make your point:

 “We're all different from each other.
 We should always accept people for how they are and make sure they feel safe and included.
-It's never okay to make people feel sad or left out just because the look different than we do.”
+It's never okay to make people feel sad or left out just because they look different than we do.”

 The odds of your child wanting to learn more will be much greater if they feel confident enough to participate in a mutual conversation.